 If you have traumas in your past, I promise not to re-traumatize you.
 If you have a trauma this is what we do: we will get your resources before the trauma occurred, because if we build a strong foundation before the trauma, the trauma will be transformed (see the post below: “Back to the Future Part 1”).
 Most of the time clients are not even consciously aware (nor am I ) of the content of the traumatic event we are working on.

 I couldn’t do therapy for over thirty-eight years if I had to listen to clients recounting their traumas.
 That would be unhealthy for me and the client.
 It is bad enough that people had to experience a traumatic event once.
 My philosophy has allowed me to have a Kleenex tissue free therapy environment for the past thirty-seven years.

 In summation, the purpose of life is to collect as many good experiences as we can in the amount of time we are given on this earth.
-Some people live well into old age with few or no good experiences.
-And, in my experience of doing hundreds of ISAs, our Imperative Self Maps usually determines just how happy we will be in our lives.
+From my experiences of doing hundreds of ISAs, our Imperative Self Maps usually determines just how happy we will be in our lives.

 My email address is: clint77090 at gmail.com